pgspider/influxdb_fdw/README.md

 - `UPDATE` is not supported.
 - `WITH CHECK OPTION` constraints is not supported.
-Following limitations originate from data model and query language of InfluxDB.
+Following limitations originate from data model and query language of *InfluxDB*.
 - Result sets have different number of rows depending on specified target list.
-For example, `SELECT field1 FROM t1` and `SELECT field2 FROM t1` returns different number of rows if the number of points with field1 and field2 are different in InfluxDB database.
+For example, `SELECT field1 FROM t1` and `SELECT field2 FROM t1` returns different number of rows if the number of points with field1 and field2 are different in *InfluxDB* database.
-- Timestamp precision may be lost because timestamp resolution of PostgreSQL is microseconds while that of InfluxDB is nanoseconds.
+- Timestamp precision may be lost because timestamp resolution of PostgreSQL is microseconds while that of *InfluxDB* is nanoseconds.
 - Conditions like `WHERE time + interval '1 day' < now()` do not work.
 Please use `WHERE time < now() - interval '1 day'`.
+- InfluxDB FDW does not return an error even if it is overflow.
+- `EXP` function of *InfluxDB* may return different precision number for different PC.

-When a query to foreign tables fails, you can find why it fails by seeing a query executed in InfluxDB with `EXPLAIN VERBOSE`.
+When a query to foreign tables fails, you can find why it fails by seeing a query executed in *InfluxDB* with `EXPLAIN VERBOSE`.

 Contributing
 ------------